-Donate to a program that provides return on investment
+A program that provided a return on investment

 Microfinance is perhaps the most efficient form of charitable giving.
 Why?
 Because small loans to poor women encourage self-sufficiency, build business, keep families intact and improve neighborhoods.
-This is one of our most successful programs because at this time, the microbank in Barrio El Recreo is self-sustaining with about 400 women participating.
-However, if another group of women want to start a similar program, we will be there to help them get started.
+This was one of our most successful programs because at this time, the microbank in Barrio El Recreo created a self-sustaining lending bank with about 400 women participating.

-In Nicaragua, Projecto Generando Vida—“Life-Giving Project,” a CT Quest-funded microfinance bank—helps inner city women with start-up businesses.
+In Nicaragua, Projecto Generando Vida—“Life-Giving Project,” a CT Quest-funded microfinance bank—helped inner city women with start-up businesses.

 Projecto Generando Vida Microbank…

-You can help poor people beat the system
+You helped some poor people beat the system

 Projecto Generando Vida Microbank models itself on the Grameen Foundation’s microbank, created by Nobel Peace Prize winner Muhammad Yunus.
-The Grameen Foundation and CT Quest’s microbanks use a non-loss—rather than a non-profit—model that combines humanitarian aims with self-sustaining business practices.
+The Grameen Foundation and CT Quest’s microbanks used a non-loss—rather than a non-profit—model that combined humanitarian aims with self-sustaining business practices.

-Microfinance recognizes that persistent poverty is associated with rigid systems—governments, businesses and other institutions.
+Microfinance recognized that persistent poverty is associated with rigid systems—governments, businesses and other institutions.
 Microfinance addresses the problem by changing the system to free capital formerly denied poor people.

 When you donate to microfinance, you put the last first

-Extends credit to women, the most powerless citizens in Nicaragua’s machismo society.
-All borrowers in CT Quest’s microlending program are women.
+Extended credit to women, the most powerless citizens in Nicaragua’s machismo society.
+All borrowers in CT Quest’s microlending program were women.

-Provides psychosocial support through weekly meetings that encourage women to discuss their business and personal lives, share concerns and problem-solve.
+Provided psychosocial support through weekly meetings that encouraged women to discuss their business and personal lives, share concerns and problem-solve.